Figure 14.1-1. Michael J. Adams next to an X-15 experimental aircraft, 22 March 1967. Source: NASA.

 A USAF major and test pilot, Adams was selected as an astronaut for the MOL (Manned Orbiting Laboratory) military project, which was intended to provide crewed space stations to be used for monitoring and reconnaissance of the territory of potential enemies.

 The MOL project was canceled before any actual launches were made, but Adams still flew into space when he piloted the X-15 experimental hypersonic rocket plane and reached an altitude of 81 kilometers (266,000 feet) on November 15, 1967.
-This qualified him as an astronaut even according to USAF criteria, which were stricter than NASA’s.
+This qualified him as an astronaut according to USAF criteria.

 This flight, however, was fatal: a malfunction of the electrical systems of the X-15 and an initial disorientation caused the spacecraft to assume an incorrect attitude, which induced a spin at Mach 5 (five times the speed of sound).
 The stresses overwhelmed the airframe, which broke up, killing Adams.
 He was the only fatality of the highly experimental X-15 program, which included Neil Armstrong among its pilots.
 Many of the records set with the X-15 are still unbeaten.